AlfEspadero/PixelPantry/README.md

 6. **Filter by Category**: Click categories in the sidebar or use the dropdown
 7. **Search**: Type in the search box to find specific items
 8. **Monitor Stock**: Check the stats bar for low stock alerts
+9. **Cloud Sync**: Click the ☁ Sync button to:
+   - Test connection to your Cloudflare D1 database
+   - Push local data to the cloud (overwrites cloud)
+   - Pull cloud data to local (overwrites local)

 ## Project Structure